-Contrary to what might sound logical, I don’t think those moments die at all.
+Contrary to logic, I don’t think those moments die at all.
 I believe they live on if we let them.
-We can call them up to the present and not just reminisce but give them new meaning in the here and now, which, after all, is all we have.
+We can call them up to the present and not just reminisce but give them new meaning here and now, which, after all, is all we have.
 Sadly, I have seen those moments fade away not because they die but because people betray them.
-People can come up with a thousand and one excuses–rationalizations–to betray them, but truth, beauty, and goodness are things that last forever.
+People come up with a thousand excuses–rationalizations–to betray them, but truth, beauty, and goodness are things that last forever.

 I never knew the man or his band.
 I may have watched him once or twice on American Bandstand.
 Yet, Paul Revere is part of me.
 Why?
 Because I get to tell the story of the music, the firehouse, the crazy schemes, the crush I had on Beth Flanzbaum, braces and all.
 No one else can do that, no one else knows it the way I do.
 And that’s part of my identity, part of my contribution to the great narrative of life.
 But it is something that all of us can do.